simon-wolf/blog/_posts/2025-03-26-counting-the-cost.md

 " Digital Scales ", " £22.94 ", and " Weight Loss "
 ```

-Sadly AWK doesn't have a handy `trim` function but we can write our own which uses regex to find whitespace at the start of the string and remove it and then find whitespace at the end of the string and remove it:
+Sadly AWK doesn't have a handy `trim` function but I can write my own which uses regex to find whitespace at the start of the string and remove it and then find whitespace at the end of the string and remove it:

 ```awk
 function trimfield(value)